Skip to main content

 Full backgroundProject inventory

-Led engineering teams and major rewrite processes inside strict, highly regulated financial environments.
+Led engineering teams and full rewrites inside regulated financial environments and high-traffic retail.

-Managed cross-functional platform teams in complex shipping schedules and legacy software transitions.
+Ran cross-functional platform teams through complex shipping schedules and legacy transitions.

-IBM Machine Learning Professional & Linux Foundation Node.js developer verified certifications.
+IBM Machine Learning Professional and Linux Foundation Node.js developer certifications.

-Most of my work stays behind enterprise firewalls.
-These three systems show the technical architecture I build: ingestion pipelines, multi-tenant workflow runtimes, and guardrailed assistant interfaces.
+Most of what I build sits behind enterprise firewalls.
+These three show the kind of architecture I work on: ingestion pipelines, a multi-tenant runtime, and a guardrailed assistant.

 01